jonathan-moulds-sb/aws-research-workshops/README.md

 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=ResearchWorkshopNotebook&templateURL=https://s3.amazonaws.com/big-data-workshop-us-east-1/research-env.yml)
 3. Continue through the CloudFormation wizard steps
     1. Name your stack, i.e. [Your Initials]-ResearchWorkshopNotebook
+    2. Name your notebook, i.e. [Your Initials]-Research-Workshop-Notebook
-    2. After reviewing, check the blue box for creating IAM resources.
+    3. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~20 minutes to complete.
 5. The output of the CloudFormation stack creation will provide a Notebook URL (in the *Outputs* section of your stack details